-As a volunteer in the Essex Law Clinic, you'll be responsible for delivering free legal advice to vulnerable members of the community.
-This unique experience will give you the opportunity to gain real-life experience working on legal cases and develop your skills and interests in various areas of law, for example, housing, immigration, family, or employment law.
+There are many areas of your law you can practice in once you graduate, and volunteering in the Essex Law Clinic will give you the chance to explore some of these.
+You'll get to work on real-life cases and be responsible for delivering free legal advice to vulnerable members of the community.
+This unique experience will give you the opportunity to gain valuable practical experience working on legal cases and develop your skills and interests in various areas of law, for example, housing, immigration, family, or employment law.

 This exciting opportunity will mean you'll also be working alongside organisations delivering outreach projects, whilst gaining expert training and mentorship from lawyers and practitioners outside of your normal uni lectures.
 You'll also learn how the law actually operates in practice, and be able to demonstrate genuine practical legal experience when it matters most.

 By becoming an important part of our Clinic, you'll be putting yourself in the best possible position for when it's time to hand in your library card, throw up your graduation cap, and take your next steps into your future.

 If you want to volunteer in the Clinic for 2023/24, applications are now open.